Footnote(s): (a) Reference period is year ending 30 June 2011.

 The growth in a nation's wealth is the outcome of a wide variety of influences.
 Broadly, changes in real wealth reflect both accumulations of past saving or dissaving and changes in the relative prices of assets and liabilities.

-For a more in-depth discussion about how national wealth relates to progress and whether it is improving in Australia, please see the National wealth chapter in Measures of Australia’s Progress, 2010 (cat. no. 1370.0).
+For a more in-depth discussion about how national wealth relates to progress, please see the National wealth chapter in Measures of Australia’s Progress, 2010 (cat. no. 1370.0).

 Previous Page | Next Page